GerritCodeReview/plugins_gitblit/README.md

 ### Gitblit

-You need to clone Gitblit from GitHub and build it locally using the installMaven ANT target.
+You need to clone Gitblit from GitHub and build it locally (with provided patch) using the installMaven ANT target.

     $ git clone https://github.com/gitblit/gitblit.git
-    $ git checkout develop
+    $ git checkout v1.8.0
+    $ git apply --stat fix_gerrit_plugin.patch
     $ ant -DresourceFolderPrefix=static installMaven

 ### Gitblit plugin

-You are ready now to clone and build the Gitblit plugin: the Wicket and Giblit dependencies will be taken from your local Maven repository.

-    $ mvn package
+How to build look into gerrit guide.

 Configuration
 -------------